nhxv/task-manager/README.md

 Employee account can:
 - view, accept and complete task
-- edit personal account information
+- edit personal information

-*Due to 1-1 relationship between employee and task, admin can only assign one task to each employee
+*Due to 1-1 relationship between employee and task, admin can only assign one task to each employee.

 ### Built with
 HTML, CSS, SCSS, NgBootstrap, Typescript, Angular, Maven, Java, Spring Boot, Spring Security, Spring Data JPA, Hibernate Search, MySQL